-Sacray Manga is an dispensable part of the Mauritian ‘7 carri’.
+Sacray Manga is an dispensable part of the Mauritian ‘7 cari‘.
 But it is also enjoyed on its own, specially during Mango season. 🙂

 I share with you the recipe of Sacray Manga as traditionally prepared in my home, which is quite similar to the Indian version.
 There are several ways of preparing the sacray manga each families with their preferences and level of spiciness.

 - 3 Large semi-ripe mangoes cut into quarters

 - 1 to 2 cups of white sugar (according to taste, brown sugar can also be used)

 - In a pan, put the mangoes along with water and cook till mangoes are soft